wp-plugins/blip-slideshow/readme.txt

 == Upgrade Notice ==

 = 1.2.5 =
 Will display an error if Prototype is detected.
+Added shortcode [blip-slideshow] in case of collisions with other extensions.

 = 1.2.4 =
 Fixed a bug that made some SmugMug images not appear.
 Compatible with jQuery Colorbox.